fsomba/taitrack2021/README.md

 # taitrack2021
 GDSC Solution Challenge 2021 - Submission

-The project files are provided as zipped folders as follows:
+The project files are provided as follows:

 #1.
-Android Studio Project
+Android Studio Code
-This folder can be unzipped and imported into Android Studio as a new project.
+This folder can be imported into Android Studio as a new project.
 From there, sync the project and interact with the Android code.

 #2.
 PHP Scripts